lucyhufton/dotfiles/README.md

 ### Please note:
 > If you’re not me, you won’t want [`.gitconfig`](https://github.com/furzeface/dotfiles/blob/master/.gitconfig) to have my details, or [`.npm.sh`](https://github.com/furzeface/dotfiles/blob/master/.npm.sh#L9) to add me as a user.

+> You also probably don‘t want all my GitHub repos from [`.gitrepos.sh`](https://github.com/furzeface/dotfiles/blob/master/.gitrepos.sh#L14), so change that too.

 > I suggest you [fork this repository](https://github.com/furzeface/dotfiles/fork) and amend these scripts accordingly, as well as adding anything extra you need and removing anything in particular you hate. :+1:

 #### Set sensible OSX defaults
 ```sh